Ricette di Sicilia

 - 9

-Bake in a preheated oven at 200°C for 20 minutes, until the top is golden and bubbling.
+Bake in a preheated oven at 200°C for about 20 minutes, until the surface is beautifully golden.

 - 10